Yes and no: Classification

-Although sometimes classified as interjections, these words do not express emotion or act as calls for attention; they are not adverbs because they do not qualify any verb, adjective, or adverb.
+Although sometimes classified as interjections, these words do not act as calls for attention; they are not adverbs because they do not qualify any verb, adjective, or adverb.
 They are sometimes classified as a part of speech in their own right: sentence words or word sentences.

 This is the position of Otto Jespersen, who states that Yes' and 'No' ... are to all intents and purposes sentences just as much as the most delicately balanced sentences ever uttered by Demosthenes or penned by Samuel Johnson."

 Georg von der Gabelentz, Henry Sweet, and Philipp Wegener have all written on the subject of sentence words.
 Both Sweet and Wegener include yes and no in this category, with Sweet treating them separately from both imperatives and interjections, although Gabelentz does not.

 Watts classifies yes and no as grammatical particles, in particular response particles.
 He also notes their relationship to the interjections oh and ah, which is that the interjections can precede yes and no but not follow them.
 Oh as an interjection expresses surprise, but in the combined forms oh yes and oh no merely acts as an intensifier; but ah in the combined forms ah yes and ah no retains its stand-alone meaning, of focusing upon the previous speaker's or writer's last statement.
 The forms *yes oh, *yes ah, *no oh, and *no ah are grammatically ill-formed.
 Aijmer similarly categorizes the yes and no as response signals or reaction signals.

 Felix Ameka classifies these two words in different ways according to the context.
 When used as back-channel items, he classifies them as interjections; but when they are used as the responses to a yes–no question, he classifies them as formulaic words.
 The distinction between an interjection and a formula is, in Ameka's view, that the former does not have an addressee (although it may be directed at a person), whereas the latter does.
 The yes or no in response to the question is addressed at the interrogator, whereas yes or no used as a back-channel item is a feedback usage, an utterance that is said to oneself.
 However, Sorjonen criticizes this analysis as lacking empirical work on the other usages of these words, in addition to interjections and feedback uses.